busetolunay/Ads-Analyzer/README.md

 Business Value: detect if an ad is using "stale" memes or riding a current viral wave.

-4. Production-Grade Engineering
-Asynchronous Processing (Celery/Redis): Decouple video processing from the API response to handle heavy loads without timeouts.

-Vector Database (Pinecone/Weaviate): Store video embeddings to enable semantic search (Marketers can query: "Show all ads that look like UGC content" without needing explicit tags).

-Golden Dataset Evaluation: Establish a CI/CD pipeline that tests the prompt against human-labeled videos to ensure tagging accuracy remains high as the model evolves.

-5. Agentic Workflows & Multi-Agent Orchestration
+#### 4. Agentic Workflows & Multi-Agent Orchestration
 Instead of a linear script, the system could evolve into an Autonomous Creative Lab using a framework like LangGraph or CrewAI:

 The Researcher Agent: Performs web searches to identify if the audio or visual style is currently trending on TikTok/Reels.

 The Critic Agent: Compares the AI-generated tags against the creative_metrics.csv.
-If an ad has a high Click-Through Rate CTR but "boring" tags, the Critic Agent forces a re-analysis to find the hidden "X-factor."
+If an ad has a high Click-Through Rate CTR but "boring" tags, the Critic Agent forces a re-analysis to find the hidden factor.

 The Iteration Agent: Based on analysis, this agent generates a new script or visual storyboard to improve the ad for the next campaign.

+#### 5. Production-Grade Engineering
+Asynchronous Processing (Celery/Redis): Decouple video processing from the API response to handle heavy loads without timeouts.

+Vector Database (Pinecone/Weaviate): Store video embeddings to enable semantic search (Marketers can query: "Show all ads that look like UGC content" without needing explicit tags).

+Golden Dataset Evaluation: Establish a CI/CD pipeline that tests the prompt against human-labeled videos to ensure tagging accuracy remains high as the model evolves.